Creating an Employee Experience

 It’s an experience.
 A single moment that makes a person feel something.
 A feeling that a person associates with something.
 Many successful companies create experiences for customers to delight them and increase loyalty.

 For decades, we’ve known that we not only need to deliver a quality product or service, but that we need to focus on the customer experience.
 But what we have unintentionally ignored is the fact that employees are expecting the same.
 We’re not talking about massage therapists and bowling alleys necessarily; but employees want to feel good working for your company.
+Over the past 12 months, we’ve experienced a huge change in the way we work, the way our teams look, and how we collaborate.
+Now, more than ever, it’s time we take this seriously.

 It’s not just about culture or employee engagement.
 It’s not just the small benefits or perks you offer.
-It’s about designing work for and around the people who work for you.
-It’s about making sure your team wants to come to work.
+It is about designing work for and around the people who work for you.
+And about making sure your team wants to come to work.
 Making sure they actually enjoy working for your company.
 For over ten years now, Glassdoor has released an annual list of the “Best Places to Work” based upon the overall employee experience.
 According to an article by Forbes, the factors that contribute to this ranking are “overall satisfaction, career opportunities, compensation, work-life balance, and business outlook.”
 They also include a ranking for each company’s CEO and even the interview process.

 Working with a leadership team recently, we spent some time discussing how to retain our best recruits and employees.
 We found that in this particular case, employees were voluntarily leaving within ninety days.
 And we figured out that it was because of the employee experience.